-The other thing we really stated, and I think is a great thing, is the process of the Board GAC interaction group, named by a gentleman from Iran, Kavouss, and it's really time and time again, to explore together what can we do even better?
+The other thing we really instated, and I think is a great thing, is the process of the Board GAC interaction group, named by a gentleman from Iran, Kavouss, and it's really time and time again, to explore together what can we do even better?
 But this session is about the questions we asked you and you asked us; we look forward to engaging.
 Thank you very much, Manal.

 MANAL ISMAIL, GAC CHAIR: Thank you Maarten.
-And if you allow me before we start, to introduce Nicholas, GAC representative from Paraguay, so that the Board can also put a face to the name, hopefully without a mask one day.
+And if you allow me one more thing before we start, to introduce Nicolas, GAC representative from Paraguay and incoming GAC chair, so that the Board can also put a face to the name, hopefully without a mask one day.

-With that, can we go to the following slide please and we are starting by the question that the Board has sent I know to the GAC and other parts of the community as well and what collaborative actions to the community and Board be undertaking to further progress at achieves our priorities.
-And we have divided the discussion into first on the effectiveness of the Multistakeholder Model and in that report, the GAC reiterates the previously stated, that ICANN, the community should prioritize the three priority work areas identified on the 4th of June 2020 paper, and these are the prioritization of work and efficient use of resources, precision in scoping the work, and consensus representation and inclusivity.
-And noting that improvements in these areas will enable ICANN inclusive and representative Multistakeholder Model to achieve timely and effective outcomes that serve the public interest.
-We also received an update from ICANN.org staff on this important work this past week on the 17th, and the GAC supports the continuation of the various ICANN.org efforts, those underway and those that have already started.
+With that, can we go to the following slide please and we are starting by the question that the Board has sent I know to the GAC and other parts of the community as well and what collaborative actions should the community and Board and org be undertaking to further progress achieving our strategic priorities.
+Next slide, please.
+We have divided the discussion in two, first on the effectiveness of the Multistakeholder Model and in that respect, the GAC reiterates the previously stated, that ICANN, the community should prioritize the three priority work areas identified in the 4th of June 2020 paper, and these are the prioritization of work and efficient use of resources, precision in scoping the work, and consensus representation and inclusivity.
+And noting that improvements in these areas will enable ICANN's inclusive and representative Multistakeholder Model to achieve timely and effective outcomes that serve the public interest.
+We also received an update from ICANN org staff on this important work this past week on the 17th, and the GAC supports the continuation of the various ICANN org efforts, those underway and those that have already started.

 So... in the short term, ICANN.org staff could consider conducting a community call, this is a suggestion, at key checkpoints throughout the year, of course mindful of other community obligations between SO/AC leadership, the whole Board and org executives, to reflect on whether recent public meeting discussions have influenced thinking on any of the community strategic priorities.
 So, this was one suggestion received, and we go to the following slide, please.
-So, members of the GAC have also raised the idea that the committee and other SO/AC should consider producing regular reports, perhaps two or three times a year on actions they themselves have taken to contribute to progressing strategic community objectives.
-And in order to further progress in achieving the priorities, it would also be important to review the policy developed in the past years, define those that are still relevant in view of the current priorities, and focus the work on removing the stumbling blocks for the implementation of these policies.
+Some members of the GAC have also raised the idea that the committee and other SO/AC should consider producing regular reports, perhaps two or three times a year on actions they themselves have taken to contribute to progressing strategic community objectives.
+And in order to further progress in achieving the priorities, it would also be important to review the policies developed in the past years, define those that are still relevant in view of the current priorities, and focus the work on removing the stumbling blocks for the implementation of these policies.

 And on the last slide, if I can ask, we go to the next slide... cross community Working Group could be formed to reflect on possible procedural improvements, with the aim of enhancing the policy development and implementation processes within ICANN.
-And finally, the GAC recalls its key role in understanding and advising the ICANN Board and the community in the context of ICANN's strategic goals related to geopolitical investments and is happy to engage in such work with the Board at any time, and this relates to the pillar on [indiscernible] politics within the current ICANN strategic plan.
+And finally, the GAC recalls its key role in understanding and advising the ICANN Board and the community in the context of ICANN's strategic goals related to geopolitical developments and is happy to engage in such work with the Board at any time, and this relates to the pillar on geopolitics within the current ICANN strategic plan.